open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/SID_MID_use_cases.md

 1. Recipient derives CEK and HHK from FMK using HKDF algorithm
 1. Recipient calculates hmac and checks it against hmac in CDOC2 header
 1. Recipient decrypts content using CEK

+## Supporting use cases

+### UC.Client.09 — Acquire a long-term access token

+**Use Case Context**
+: CDOC2 Client Application asks User to authenticate in order to establish a long-term access token which is required to gain API access to any CDOC2 Capsule Servers.

+**Scope**
+: CDOC2 Client Application (Client)

+**Use Case Level**
+: Subfunction

+**Primary Actor**
+: User

+**Preconditions**

+* CDOC2 Client Application is installed on User system.

+**Success Guarantees**

+* Client has a long-term access token to CDOC2 Capsule Server API-s.
+* Client allows User to encrypt CDOC2 containers for other Recipients besides the User.

+**Main Success Scenario**

+1. Client asks User to authenticate in order to gain access to CDOC2 Capsule Servers.
+2. User agrees to authenticate.
+3. Client opens a web view and directs user to an authentication service (e.g. TARA) that follows the OpenID Connect protocol.
+The authentication request is inside the redirect URL and the request is mediated by a CDOC2 Authentication Server.
+User is shown a choice of authentication methods.
+4. User chooses an authentication method.
+5. User completes the authentication by using an external authentication device.
+6. User is redirected back to the Client, mediated by a CDOC2 Authentication Server.
+7. CDOC2 Authentication Server requests the authentication service an identity token providing a client secret inside the request.
+8. CDOC2 Authentication Server receives the identity token and validates its signature, address and expiration time.
+9. Client receives a long-term access token from the CDOC2 Authentication Server.
+10. Client notifies User that the authentication is succesfully completed.

+**Extensions**

+5a.
+Authentication results in an error:

+1. Authentication service displays the error and offers User to try again or try another authentication method.
+2. Use case continues from step 4.

+5b.
+User cancels the authentication flow:

+1. Client redirects User back to the Client and notifies about the error.
+2. Use case ends.

+7a.
+Identity token is invalid:

+1. Client notifies the User.
+2. Use case ends.

+8a.
+Identity token request expires:

+1. Client notifies the User that the authentication process has to be restarted.
+2. Use case continues from step 1.

+8b.
+Identity token is not valid:

+1. Client notifies the User.
+2. Use case ends.